 - If you can create small digital spaces for people to interact then consider this!

 Tips for creating a good event experience

 - Look after your attendees.
-Be proactive and prepare your virtual attendees for a great experience by consolidating your virtual event to limit fatigue, establish housekeeping rules, include Q&As in sessions, create an on-demand library, and make every experience interactive
+Be proactive and prepare your virtual attendees for a great experience.
+Consolidate your virtual event to limit fatigue; establish housekeeping rules; include Q&As in sessions; create an on-demand library; and make every experience interactive.

 Think outside the box

 We’ve seen lots of ideas coming from student groups when planning their events for the new term This is a bit different to what you’re used to, but the good news is you’re not limited to Zoom quizzes!
 Some of our favourites, that can be adapted by you, are below:

 A box (or bag) of fun: We love this idea and think it can be adapted by pretty much any group:

 - Step 1.
 Decide what is going to be in your bag or box of fun.
 This could be an activity related to your group (e.g. MechSoc might include something to build; Magic Society might include some playing cards), or it could be something just for fun (e.g. ingredients to make a mug cake and a mug to decorate, some origami paper and instructions).